Cyrois/bl3tree/README.md

 https://dev-yakuza.github.io/en/react-native/react-native-admob/

 TODO:
-- Prevent login or signup if either field is blank
-- Need to get pre/post text into the stats page
 - Zane can only attach augments to the specific action
-- Amara should start with shockra
 - Optimize hero skills by only saving title
 - The modal is not big enough for some skills (made the modal a little more compact)
 - Integrate Admobs